 - Your customer base: How are they working today, what is going well for them, and what’s keeping them up at night?

-- Any innovation efforts in progress at your own company: What projects are being planned or are currently underway?
+- Any digital transformation efforts in progress at your own company: What projects are being planned or are currently underway?

 - Your vendors: What are they seeing in the industry right now, and how are they preparing for the future?